My name is Ernie and I have been on the road to recovery and healing for over 25 years.

 Together we will heal on the road to recovery.

-At the age 13 I was introduced to the world of drugs and alcohol which changed my life forever.
+At the age of 13, I was introduced to the world of drugs and alcohol which changed my life forever.

 There are many roads to recovery.

-It was until after years in recovery that I realized something was indeed missing.
+It wasn’t until after years of recovery that I realized something was indeed missing.

 The journey of recovery for me has been more about discovering just who I am.

 After getting clean and sober I slowly started to discover who I was, but I was lost when it came to spiritual healing.

 Becoming more spiritual is the goal,but how?